christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_13-Embedding_C_in_R.md

 R CMD SHLIB prime.c
 ```

-And let's just load and run it in `R`:
+And let's just load and run it in R:

 **R:**